microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>pad_token_id</tt> : int (required)</dt>
 <dd>The id of the padding token</dd>
 <dt><tt>vocab_size</tt> : int</dt>
-<dd>Size of the vocabulary.If not provided, it will be inferred from the decoder subgraph's output shape</dd>
+<dd>Size of the vocabulary.
+If not provided, it will be inferred from the decoder subgraph's output shape</dd>
 </dl>

 #### Inputs (5 - 10)